robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 # Systems Security Engineering*

 .footnote[
-\*Based on Chapter 2 of [NIST SP 800-160 Systems Security Engineering](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v1.pdf)
+\*Based on Chapter 2 of [NIST SP 800-160 Systems Security Engineering](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v1.pdf) which enhances
+[ISO/IEC/IEEE 15288:2015
+Systems and software engineering](http://www.iso.org/iso/catalogue_detail?csnumber=63711) with security engineering activities

 ]

 ???
-I have based this discussion on the National Institute of Standards and Technology developed Systems Security Engineering publication.
-It is also referred to as NIST SP 800-160 volume 1.

 In our introduction to software assurance, we brought up the need to make trust decisions.
 We also discussed that the kind of software that we are concerned with is inherently complex and continually operates in threat environments.
-It is for this context, the 800-160 publication provides an engineering-driven perspective.
-From this perspective, it identifies several actions in each step of the system or software lifecycle.
-These actions, if taken result in defensible and survivable capabilities and services that are resilient to the design basis threats.
+To provide an engineering-perspective to this problem, The National Institute of Standards and Technology (NIST) has developed the Systems Security Engineering publication.
+It is also referred to as NIST SP 800-160.

-This publication enhances an internationally recognized systems and software engineering standard published by ISO, IEC, and IEEE.
-Std.
-15288 Systems and Software Engineering.
-NIST SP 800-160 adds security engineering guidance for each step in the system lifecycle.
-Its objective is to address security issues from a stakeholder protection needs, concerns, and requirements perspective.
-The standard recommends established engineering processes with appropriate fidelity and rigor, early and sustainably throughout the system's life cycle.
+This publication enhances an existing internationally recognized ISO standard for systems and software engineering.
+The NIST special publication enhances this standard by identifying several security relevant actions in each step of the system or software lifecycle.

 [Appendices to NIST SP 800-160](https://csrc.nist.gov/Projects/Systems-Security-Engineering-Project/publications)
 [ISO/IEC/IEEE 15288:2015